-5 Private sector action may be stimulated by potential savings in reduced input and waste disposal costs, concerns about public image, individual leadership, employee action, and pressure from consumers, investors, insurers and lenders (Grabosky 1994; Schmidheiny 1992; Roy 1992).
-A number of economists are now questioning the extent to which companies will continue to be able to experience "win-win" opportunities, arguing that many of the most obvious environmental inefficiencies have now been eliminated (Whalley and Whitehead 1994).
+5. Private sector action may be stimulated by potential savings in reduced input and waste disposal costs, concerns about public image, individual leadership, employee action, and pressure from consumers, investors, insurers and lenders (Grabosky 1994; Schmidheiny 1992; Roy 1992).
+A number of economists are now questioning the extent to which companies will continue to be able to experience "win-win' opportunities, arguing that many of the most obvious environmental inefficiencies have now been eliminated (Whalley and Whitehead 1994).
 Governments can also play a variety of roles in promoting environmentally sound behavior.
 Regulations can ensure compliance with basic environmental objectives.
 Indeed, a recent survey of large Canadian businesses confirmed that regulatory compliance remains the most important factor influencing corporate environmental behavior (KPMG 1994).
 As one would expect, however, the relative influence of different factors appears to vary in practice from sector to sector.
 The experience with the Accelerated Reduction of Toxics program (ARET) suggests that some sectors can be influenced significantly by public challenges and reporting requirements.
 In some cases economic instruments can create incentives for ongoing improvements.
 Subsidies and research and development efforts can foster the development and dissemination of beneficial technologies.
 Information and education programs can promote values and knowledge about opportunities.
 Certification programs can ensure the integrity of information to consumers about green products.
 Standards and requirements for more open reporting can enhance accountability.
-And scientific monitoring can track environmental conditions and inform policy decision making.
+And scientific monitoring can track environmental conditions and inform policy decision making tant leadership role in integrating the environment and the economy.
+In the Canadian Constitution, the "environment" as such is not specifically mentioned.
+However, in practice, each level of government has jurisdictional powers which are important for effective environmental management.

-6 Its primary goal would be to transform the business community from primitive ecosystem of "weeds" requiring constant external control, to a diverse, stable, and self-sustaining "forest" (Hawkens 1994).
+6. Its primary goal would be to transform the business community from primitive ecosystem of "weeds" requiring constant external control, to a diverse, stable, and self-sustaining "forest" (Hawkens 1994).